 - toilet paper and hand sanitizer

-- flip flop sandals
+- flip flop sandals or water shoes

 - plenty of bottled water and snacks.
 You can probably buy this on the road as well but make sure you have it before getting into the camp.